skully-coder/competitiveprogramming/README.md

 - If you like this repo, do ⭐**star** it, and let others know about this repository :)

+- Also our website is now live!
+It has been made by @Ahti223 .
+You can find it [here](https://skully-coder.github.io/hacktoberfest-competitiveprogramming/).

 *PS: This repository already has the hacktoberfest topic to it, so you guys do not need me to ask to add the `hacktoberfest-accepted` label to the Pull Request, hacktoberfest will consider your Pull Request automatically.*